kamuz/docker-lamp/readme.md

 # LAMP for WordPress and Laravel

-It's very simple server LAMP based on *Dockerfile* and *docker-compose.yml* for Laravel and WordPress with WP-CLI, Composer, phpMyAdmin and MailHog.
+It's very simple server LAMP based on files *Dockerfile* and *docker-compose.yml* for Laravel and WordPress with WP-CLI, Composer, phpMyAdmin and MailHog.

 ## Install Laravel